dotnet/docs-maui/docs/android/deployment/index.md

 The following diagram illustrates the steps involved with publishing a .NET MAUI Android app:

 :::image type="content" source="media/build-and-deploy-steps.png" alt-text="Build and deploy flowchart for .NET MAUI Android apps.":::

+> [!IMPORTANT]
+> When publishing your .NET MAUI app for Android, you generate an Android Package (APK) or an Android App Bundle (AAB) file.
+The APK is used for installing your app to an Android device, and the AAB is used to publish your app to Google Play.

 As can be seen in the diagram above, preparing for deployment is identical regardless of the distribution method that's used.
 There are several ways that an Android app can be released to users: